IDGCaptainRussia94/Ophioid-Mod/README.txt

 Is now running on TML 1.4!
 The following has changed, going forward or only for now:
 -The bosses drop variable ammounts of items and even more in Expert due to how 1.4 handles item drops now, getting a solid 50 items to drop BEFORE luck I havn't figured out yet.
 -There is NO netcode support, all NetCode methods in 1.4 TML appear to be broken and inaccessible.
--Boss Checklist and Yet Another Boss Healthbar Support has been disabled -IDGLib is no longer required by the mod
+-Music is currently busted in TML, so the mod's OST cannot be heard yet -Boss Checklist and Yet Another Boss Healthbar Support has been disabled -IDGLib is no longer required by the mod
 -Projectiles don't make you Stinky